 Using mediation for divorce greatly reduces the cost over the traditional adversarial process for at least two reasons.First, couples divide the cost of the mediator between them rather than each paying a lawyer to negotiate for them.Second, it will take much less time because both spouses are looking at the same information at the same time, rather than sending documents back and forth.

-The amount of time that mediation takes depends on several factors, such as whether there are minor children, the number and complexity of the assets and the degree to which the couple is conflicted over the issues.I work with couples in two-hour sessions, and the average divorce mediation (with parenting plan) takes three sessions (5-6 hours).My hourly rate is $250 for time spent in mediation.There is usually a one-time administrative fee which covers all time spent outside of the sessions (e.g., drafting of the mediation agreement and other documents).This also depends on the complexity of the issues and will be set at the time of the first session.
+The amount of time that mediation takes depends on several factors, such as whether there are minor children, the number and complexity of the assets and the degree to which the couple is conflicted over the issues.I work with couples in two-hour sessions, and the average divorce mediation (with parenting plan) takes two to three sessions (5-6 hours).My hourly rate is $275 for time spent in mediation.There is usually a one-time administrative fee which covers all time spent outside of the sessions (e.g., drafting of the mediation agreement and other documents).This also depends on the complexity of the issues and will be set at the time of the first session.

 Will I need a lawyer?